.....caring for your smile.....

 We recommend that patients in the high-risk groups for developing complications from coronavirus delay non-essential dental treatment for as long as possible until the trend of the pandemic becomes clear.
 If you are in a high risk group and do require treatment we will schedule your appointment at the beginning of the day.
 To find out whether you are in a high or very high-risk group please see the gov.uk website.

 When travelling to the practice, we would recommend that you limit close contact with other members of the public as far as possible.
-The doors will be locked during this phase of return (covid threat level 4).
+The front door will be locked (covid threat level 4).
 Please make yourself known at the door intercom situated to the left of the door or call from your phone as soon you are at the door.
 We will meet all patients at the door and bring them straight into the surgery.
 One adult is able to attend with a child; please do not bring additional family members with you unless they are happy to wait in the car or outside the building.Please try to attend at your appointment time as to ensure social distancing we may not be able to let you into the building if you are early.

 We will take your temperature with a no-touch thermometer.
 If your temperature is above 37.8°C, you will be unable to enter the practice and will be asked to return home and self-isolate as per current government guidelines.